Axel Heiberg Island

-Axel Heiberg Island (ᐅᒥᖕᒪᑦ ᓄᓈᑦ, Umingmat Nunaat) is an uninhabited island in the Qikiqtaaluk Region, Nunavut, Canada.
-Located in the Arctic Ocean, it is the 32nd largest island in the world and Canada's seventh largest island.
-According to Statistics Canada, it has an area of 43178 km2.
+Axel Heiberg Island (Note: ᐅᒥᖕᒪᑦ ᓄᓈᑦ, Umingmat Nunaat) is an uninhabited island in the Qikiqtaaluk Region, Nunavut, Canada.
+Located in the Arctic Ocean, it is the 34th largest island in the world and Canada's ninth largest island.
+According to the United States Geological Survey, Esri, and the United Nations Environment Programme - World Conservation Monitoring Centre it has an area of 42,276.97 km2.
 It is named after Axel Heiberg.

 One of the larger members of the Arctic Archipelago, it is also a member of the Sverdrup Islands and Queen Elizabeth Islands.
 It is known for its unusual fossil forests, which date from the Eocene period.
 Owing to the lack of mineralization in many of the forest specimens, the traditional characterization of "fossilisation" fails for these forests and "mummification" may be a more precise description.
 The fossil records provide strong evidence that the Axel Heiberg forest was a high-latitude wetland forest.
-A holotype of the ammonite Otoceras gracile was found in the Griesbachian (Early Triassic) deposits of this island.
+A holotype of the ammonite Otoceras gracile was found in the Griesbachian substage of the Induan age of the Early Triassic deposits of this island.